tarantool/metrics/doc/monitoring/api_reference.rst

     :param string   name: Collector name.
 Must be unique.
     :param string   help: Help description.
-    :param table objectives: A list of 'targeted' :math:`\\varphi`-quantiles in the form ``{quantile = error, ... }``.
+    :param table objectives: A list of 'targeted' φ-quantiles in the form ``{quantile = error, ... }``.
         For example: ``{[0.5]=0.01, [0.9]=0.01, [0.99]=0.01}``.
-        A targeted :math:`\\varphi`-quantile is specified in the form of a :math:`\\varphi`-quantile and tolerated error.
+        A targeted φ-quantile is specified in the form of a φ-quantile and tolerated error.
 For example a ``{[0.5] = 0.1}`` means that the median (= 50th percentile) should be returned with 10 percent error.
 Note that percentiles and quantiles are the same concept, except percentiles are expressed as percentages.
-The :math:`\\varphi`-quantile must be in the interval [0, 1].
+The φ-quantile must be in the interval [0, 1].
-        Note that a lower tolerated error for a :math:`\\varphi`-quantile results in higher usage of resources (memory and cpu) to calculate the summary.
+        Note that a lower tolerated error for a φ-quantile results in higher usage of resources (memory and CPU) to calculate the summary.

     :param table params: Table of summary parameters, used for configuring sliding window of time.
 'Sliding window' consists of several buckets to store observations.
         New observations are added to each bucket.
-After a time period, 'head' bucket (bucket from which observations are collected) is reset and next bucket becomes new 'head'.
+After a time period, the 'head' bucket (bucket from which observations are collected) is reset and the next bucket becomes a new 'head'.
 I.e. each bucket will store observations for ``max_age_time * age_buckets_count`` seconds before it will be reset.
         ``max_age_time`` sets the duration of each bucket lifetime, i.e., how long